kubiq/ngx-virtual-select-field/packages/ngx-virtual-select-field/README.md

    })
    ```

 1. Create options collection in component.
 Options collection should be an array of objects with `value` and `label` properties.
-Optionally, you can add `disabled` property to disable specific options and `getLabel()` fot type ahead search.
+Optionally, you can add `disabled` property to disable specific options and `getLabel()` for type-ahead search.

     ```typescript
     ...